navbharti/programming/python/sessions/session02.md

-# Session Two: Introductiont to Python
+# Session Two: Introductiont to Python, Data types, Conditionals: Boolean values and operators, operator precedence and comments variables, expressions, statements

 `Python` is a `general-purpose`, `high level programming language`, `object-oriented programming language` created by `Guido van Rossum` in `1991` and further developed by the `Python Software Foundation`.
 It is also called `general-purpose programming language` that is designed for a code readability, and possible to write bigger program in fewer lines of code.
 There are two major Python versions: `Python 2` and `Python 3`.
 Both are quite different.